Improved nearly minimax prediction for independent Poisson processes under Kullback-Leibler loss: Improved Prediction for Independent Poisson Processes with Different Durations

-The proof of Theorem~\ref{Theorem 2} is a generalization of that of Theorem~\ref{Theorem 1}, which is presented in the Appendix.
-The relationship between the superharmonic function and improvement of the Bayesian predictive distribution based on the Jeffreys prior is obtained considering the case of $\beta_i=1/2,\ \forall i$, as provided below.
+The proof of Theorem~\ref{Theorem 2} is a generalization of that of Theorem~\ref{Theorem 1}, which is presented in the Supplemental Material.
+The relationship between the superharmonic function and improvement of the Bayesian predictive distribution based on the Jeffreys prior is similar to Corollary~\ref{Corollary 1}, as provided below.